 Building a European Education Area is a target shared with the European Commission, which is taking initiatives so that, by 2025, the first decisive steps to reinforcing the cultural dimension of the European Union will have been made, while monitoring educational attainment cross-nationally.
-These steps take forward the European Council's mandate, comprising of proposals including the improvement of the teaching/learning of languages to ensure Europeans' multilingual habitus and awareness raising regarding Europe's shared heritage.
+These steps take forward the European Council's mandate, comprising of proposals including the improvement of the teaching/learning of languages to ensure Europeans' multilingual habitus and awareness-raising regarding Europe's shared heritage.
 The mandate also highlights the importance of collaborative work in the academic sector by networks of existing universities to boost cross-border cooperation through long-term institutional strategies.

 The very issue of multilingualism, which is at the heart of the work of each CURUM constituent, emphatically serves the purpose of European integration, while preserving diversity: the rich cultural wealth of European states and the many national/official, minority, heritage, and the languages of immigrant populations.
 Multilingualism is an instrument for 'unity in diversity', the preservation of democracy, transparency and accountability (EPRS, 2019).
 The raison d'être of CURUM is working conjointly to build upon Europe's linguistic and cultural resources for a more inclusive and fairer supranational state.

-With other such units soon to join the CURUM constituency of ECSPM, the overriding goal is to attempt to bring together European and international inter- and transdisciplinary research into multilingualism leading to crossfertilisation of ideas fronting social action.
+The overriding goal is to bring together European and international interand transdisciplinary research into multilingualism leading to cross-fertilisation of ideas fronting social action.

-The purpose of this booklet is to acquaint our CURUM members and partners with the work that each is doing, as the ECSPM intends to create Action Plan (2021-2023) on synergies that will promote dialogue between the units or their members and stimulate creative thinking, innovative teaching and the design of common projects, events, and other activities.
+The purpose of this booklet is to acquaint our members and partners with the work that each is doing, as the ECSPM intends to create Action Plan (2021-2023) on synergies that will promote dialogue between the units or their members and stimulate creative thinking, innovative teaching and the design of common projects, events, and other activities.